graphql-java/graphql-java-examples/performance-checks/README.md

 2. MaxQueryComplexityInstrumentation: set complexity values to fields and limit query complexity to 5
 3. A custom Instrumentation that sets a timeout period of 3 seconds for DataFetchers
 4. A hard request timeout of 10 seconds, specified in the web server level (Spring)

+The first 2 items will actually prevent server overload, since they act before the request reach the DataFetchers, which perform the expensive operations.
+Number 3 and 4 are timeouts that force long running executions to return early to customers.

 # The schema
 The schema we're using is quite simple: